-This video graphically summarizes the Squamish Watershed Society Board of Directors 2012 Board Orientation meeting.
-Directors reviewed how the organization currently meets it's organizational mission, shared what they are passionate about, what motivates them to be involved, and and how the organization will continue to be accountable to its members, partners, and community.
+In 2011 the SRWS Board of Directors met to review how the organization currently meets it's organizational mission, shared what they are passionate about, what motivates them to be involved, and how the organization will continue to be accountable to its members, partners and community.
+Here is the outcome...

 Caroline Melville, Vice President - on temporary leave